 I’m totally kidding.

 Mostly I hang on for dear life, remove my toddler from the counter top/refrigerator/any other high dangerous place 200 times a day, attempt to break my diaper changing record (5 seconds, y’all!), and attend play dates which are actually for moms…we just don’t tell our husbands that.
 Sometimes I even have dinner on the table by the time the hubs gets home, but that’s only on the days when I wear my Superwoman cape.
 Anyway, that’s how I spend my days.
 Mostly (un)controlled chaos, and I love it so very much.

-I scrapbooked through my teenage years and then took a few design classes in college.
+I scrapbooked through my teenage years instead of being cool and partying with friends and then took a few design classes in college.
 That was when I felt the spark.
 You know, the one where you’re like I think I was born to do this (!!!), but realistically, you’re like, can I really pull it off?
 During that time, my sister in law opened a business and asked me to design her logo.
 That was when I definitely knew I loved designing, and needed to learn more.
 I also fell in love around that same time, and you know how that distracts you from stuff.
 So I got married, finished out my degree in teaching, worked in marketing for a bit, had a baby, taught high school for a year, had another baby, and decided to get back to my first love–design.
-I now work from home as a Marketing Manager and Graphic Designer.
+I now work from home as a Business Owner and Graphic Designer.
 You might not be able to tell from my long rambling bio, but I actually know quite a bit about small business branding and marketing and I’m really super nice to my clients, so I can definitely help you make your business rock if you’re interested in that. (<See how I worked in a little advertisement there?
 So sneaky!
 Ha!)